 - Do tell your partner when conflict arises that you will address it when the two of you are able to speak to one another.
 Speaking face-to-face allows the two of you to use all verbal and nonverbal communication styles.
 (Check out How to Communicate Your Needs Effectively)

-- Don’t send angry text messages that include attacking comments, criticism, name calling, foul language, or degrading comments.
+- Don’t send angry text messages that include attacking comments, criticism, name-calling, foul language, or degrading comments.
 Your partner can keep track of the hurtful text messages and quickly be reminded of how you are hurtful.
 Re-read the text messages before you send the messaging, and make sure it has respectful and safe messages.

 - Do take a few moments to calm your nerves before you send a reply to your partner.
 Re-read your text to edit, delete, or add to it.
-Try to step out of your shoes and into your partner’s shoes with receiving your message.
+Try to step out of your shoes and into your partner’s shoes after receiving your message.

 - Do use text messaging as a way to communicate about simple, day-to-day issues.
 Use this as a means to communicate about “non-emotional provoking” issues.